 Poppy Seed Dressing is the perfect summer salad dressing.
 It's light, a little bit sweet, and full of flavor!
 This homemade poppy seed dressing recipe is super easy to make.
 It's pairs perfectly with my Strawberry Poppyseed Salad, but it goes well with all kinds of salads.
 Make some of this poppy seed salad dressing for yourself and dig in to some fresh, tasty salads!

 This light Poppy Seed Dressing Recipe is the perfect summer salad dressing.
-Make this delicious homemade poppy seed salad dressing for all of your fresh salads!
+It is light, tangy, sweet, and super easy to make.
+Homemade poppy seed vinaigrette pairs perfectly with all kinds of salads!

 Save this recipe!